Why It Works

 Side by side, though, the two batches I made were nearly indistinguishable from each other: Not one taster could tell the difference.
 Because I had made them and knew what flavor I was looking for, I could faintly detect the roasted-nut flavor in the lingering aftertaste of the sauce, and I honestly didn't think it did the sauce any favors—it detracted from the sweet roundness that makes a good pesto taste good.
 But if they weren’t looking for it, I'm not sure most people would even notice.

 Should You Add Butter to Pesto Sauce?

-In a couple of recipes, including Marcella Hazan's in The Essentials of Classic Italian Cooking, a small amount of butter is worked into the pesto in addition to the olive oil.
+In a couple of recipes, including Marcella Hazan's in The Essentials of Classic Italian Cooking at Amazon, a small amount of butter is worked into the pesto in addition to the olive oil.
 I made a batch with butter, but no one could figure out if or how it was different.
 It may marginally help to bind and emulsify the sauce when you toss it with pasta, but it turned out to not be an essential addition.